Nikcer/raect-project-meditation_app/README.md

 ## Description

-A Meditation web app.
 This project is part of the React course by Strt2Impact.
+The project consists of developing a meditation application.
+The app includes a timer and the selection of audio tracks.
+The app is very simple, consisting of a home screen and a specific page dedicated to meditation.

 ### 💻 Languages